Corneliu Porumboiu: Personal life

 Porumboiu is married to Arantxa Etcheverria, a visual artist of French origin.
 They have two children together.
 In the production of his newest feature films, The Treasure and The Whistlers, Arantxa participated as artistic director.

+Political beliefs

 In December 2023, alongside 50 other filmmakers, Porumboiu signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.